 The Alfa Romeo 4C coupe is discontinued, leaving the targa-topped convertible 4C Spider as the sole model.
-The rest of the class is unchanged or sees minor updates such as revised trim-level names, new appearance packages, or reconfigured standard-equipment levels.
-The Chevrolet SS and Dodge Viper are discontinued.
+The rest of the class is unchanged or sees minor updates such as a shuffling of trim levels, new appearance packages, updated infotainment systems, or reconfigured standard-equipment levels.

 Since there are no hybrids or diesels in the class, and both coupes and convertibles are well represented, the only standouts are those with unusually powerful engines and those available with all-wheel drive.
 The latter have already been listed.
 As for power, a car really has to offer more than 600 hp (!) to “stand out” in this class.
 Those that do are the Chevrolet Corvette Z06 and ZR1, and the Mercedes-AMG GT 63 S and Mercedes-Benz SL65.